Appendix: Integrating Keycloak with ClusterWare for RBAC

 The user creation process is straightforward – each user needs a unique username (unique within the realm), and can optionally be given first/last names and an email address.
 If desired, users can be configured to be required to change their password at first login, or required to verify their email address, etc. If Keycloak was configured for other organizational uses, it may require additional or different user information, e.g. a physical address or an employee ID number.

 It may be worth considering Keycloak’s "Groups" feature to categorize and organize users to simplify user-to-role mapping.
-E.g. a group could be defined for "HPC-Admins" and that group can then be granted a role of "hpc.fulladmin"; any user added to that group will thus become a Full Admin.
+E.g. a group could be defined for HPC-Admins and that group can then be granted a role of hpc.fulladmin; any user added to that group will thus become a Full Admin.
 This can greatly simplify the process of adding roles to large numbers of users.

 More details can be found in Keycloak’s Server Administration documentation: